1) What is the legal framework governing bribery in Russia?

 However, an individual giving a bribe (Article 291 of the Criminal Code), giving a commercial bribe (Article 204 of the Criminal Code) or facilitating bribery (Article 291.1 of the Criminal Code) can be exempt from liability if (i) there was an extortion of bribe or (ii) such individual voluntarily informed the enforcement bodies about the given bribe or (iii) such individual actively contributed to investigation of the committed crime.

-The general law enforcement authorities of Russia, such as the police, the Investigating Committee, the Federal Security Service, the Public Prosecution, the Customs Service etc. detect, investigate and prevent bribery offences.
+The general law enforcement authorities of Russia, such as the police, the Investigating Committee, the Federal Security Service, the Public Prosecution, the Customs Service etc. detect, investigate and prevent bribery offenses.

 In addition to the above, certain state agencies are responsible for enforcement of anti-corruption measures, such as the President’s Council on Counteracting Corruption (as a general supervising body) and the Ministry of Justice (conducts the anti-corruption screening of draft legal acts).
 Special parliamentary committees monitor the income and assets of the members of Russian Parliament.

-Individuals are subject to the following legal consequences of being involved in bribery offences:
+Individuals are subject to the following legal consequences of being involved in bribery offenses:

 - liability to reimburse losses in full (under the Russian Civil Code);